ganapathi1578/Replay/readme.md

 - **Core Philosophy**: Simplicity meets smarts—static reliability + internet-powered dynamism.
 - **Deployment Time**: <5 minutes.
 Fork, edit playlist IDs, deploy!

-> **Novelty Spotlight**: In a world of heavy frameworks (React, Next.js), EduClass proves you can build a **production-ready, dynamic learning platform with 100% vanilla JS**.
+> **Novelty Spotlight**: In a world of heavy frameworks (React, Next.js), Replay proves you can build a **production-ready, dynamic learning platform with 100% vanilla JS**.
 By leveraging browser APIs (localStorage for caching, Fetch for proxies), it fetches live YouTube data while staying under 50KB gzipped.
 No APIs, no auth—just clever CORS proxies and async patterns.
 This "static-with-a-twist" approach is perfect for edge cases like offline-first education or low-bandwidth regions.

 ## ✨ Key Features